Child care resource and referral agencies can help you find child care

 Box 2 shows a picture of a telephone and says, “You can also call 1-800-KIDS-793 (1-800-543-7793) to locate an R & R in your area.”

-Box 3 shows a picture of a magnifying glass and says, “Once you’ve found your local R & R website, use the child care search tool to find child care programs in your area.
+Box 3 shows a picture of a magnifying glass and says, “Once you’ve found your local R and R website, use the child care search tool to find child care programs in your area.
 The website may refer you to call a phone counselor to assist you by phone.”

-Box 4 shows a picture of a clipboard with a checklist on it and says, “With the child care list from your local R & R, plan and schedule to visit the programs in person.”
+Box 4 shows a picture of a clipboard with a checklist on it and says, “With the child care list from your local R and R, plan and schedule to visit the programs in person.”